tomnattle/chain-explosion-model/papers/bell-audit-paper/draft.en.md

 ## Abstract

 We present a denominator-audit framework for Bell/CHSH statistics to disentangle mechanism effects from protocol-bookkeeping effects under a shared data context.
 The protocol compares strict and standard definitions in parallel and separates evaluation into an engineering gate (computability and basic data sufficiency) and a thesis gate (claim-level preregistered criteria).
-In the NIST-index configuration, we obtain `S_strict=2.336276` and `S_standard=2.839387`: the engineering gate passes, but the thesis gate fails because the strict bound is violated.
+On the same NIST completeblind event stream, binary CHSH yields `S_strict=2.336276` (window `0.0`) and `S_standard=2.839387` (window `15.0`), i.e., `Delta=+0.503111` from pairing-rule change alone.
+Bootstrap (`n=2000`) gives `CI95_strict=[2.295151, 2.378669]` and `CI95_standard=[2.820420, 2.857413]`; because `2sqrt(2)=2.828427` lies inside the standard CI, we do not claim Tsirelson violation.
 A simulated fallback run also shows that `S_standard` does not necessarily exceed `S_strict`, reinforcing protocol sensitivity.
 These outcomes indicate that high `S` values alone are not claim-complete evidence.
-We therefore report a method-level, boundary-aware conclusion: Bell/CHSH claims should be interpreted through protocol definitions, gate criteria, and retained negative results, rather than through peak statistics alone.
+We therefore report a method-level, boundary-aware conclusion: Bell/CHSH claims should be interpreted through protocol definitions, uncertainty intervals, and retained negative results, rather than through peak statistics alone.

 ## 1. Introduction